 This week, I speak with Daisy Ozim, founder of Resilient Wellness, a nonprofit that builds community-based solutions to address intergenerational trauma.

 How building resilience as a leader -- especially if you are a woman of color -- means learning not to internalize the negative messages we get when we don’t fit a traditionally white male template of leadership.

 We also talked about how Daisy has worked to position herself as a thought leader in a sector that often excludes and marginalizes voices like hers.

 -- This is the last of 3 episodes focusing on the social justice intersections of public health. --

-Lessons from the Lab is an every-other-week email, inspired by my conversations with social impact leaders and innovators on the Dialogue Lab podcast.
+ANTIDOTE is an every-other-week email, inspired by my work with clients, and my conversations with social impact leaders and innovators on the Dialogue Lab podcast.

-This week's edition of Lessons from the Lab will unpack ways to build an inner resilience that weathers the kind of self-doubt we all face as leaders.
+This week's edition of Antidote will unpack ways to build an inner resilience that weathers the kind of self-doubt we all face as leaders.
 Get it here:

 [36:30] I think my ancestors are really strong.
 I feel protected.
 I think that there's always been an energy around me that has been able to guide me and lead me different places and keep me out of certain troubles.
 I think that's what I was able to rely on.

 A big thanks to our sponsors:

 Sasha Allenby is a ghostwriter for thought-leaders in the social evolutionary field, specializing in books on socio-economic, racial, sexual, gender and refugee equality. www.sashaallenby.com